What is routing?

-Routing is the term used to denote the process of mapping URLs, or specifically request paths, to controller actions.
-In other words, it is used to define which method should be executed when a request is received to a specific path.
+Routing is the term used to denote the process of mapping URLs to the right controller and to the right actions.
+In other words, it is used to define which method should be executed when a request is received.

-We will be defining all our request endpoints and their corresponding controller
+We define all the endpoints and their corresponding controller actions in

 How Rails routing works